How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Enabling IPv4

-6. Save settings and verify the Wi-Fi connection.
+6. Save the settings and verify the Wi-Fi connection.

-These methods should resolve the Wi-Fi not connecting automatically problem.
-If issues persist, seek further assistance from the official Microsoft support team.
+Following these methods should help resolve the issue of Wi-Fi not connecting automatically.
+If problems persist, consider seeking further assistance from the official Microsoft support team.

 ABOUT THE AUTHOR